GeorgiadisK97/Automated_Greenhouse/README.md

 # Automated Greenhouse

-Controlling and monitoring a small self-sustainable greenhouse using a custom website.
+Controlling and monitoring a self-sustainable greenhouse using a custom website.

+## Future development

+The current greenhouse consists of a couple of sensors and acruators.
+It represents the base of a scalable construction.

 ## Materials used